-The English and Puzzles and Problem-Solving sections are non-adaptive.
-This means that all students will see the same questions, although some will progress further through the questions than others.
+The English, Puzzles and Problem-Solving and Creative Comprehension sections are non-adaptive.
+This means that all candidates will see the same questions, although some will progress further through the questions than others.

-Please note, students will have the ability to move backwards and forwards through questions and will be able to change their answers.
+Please note, candidates will have the ability to move backwards and forwards through questions, and will be able to change their answers.